 Please note that entitlement to Medicare means you are eligible for and enrolled in Medicare.
-If you become entitled to Medicare less than 18 months before a qualifying event due to termination of employment, or a reduction in hours of employment, your eligible dependents can elect COBRA for a period of not more than 36 months from the date you became eligible for Medicare.
+If you become entitled to Medicare less than 18 months before a qualifying event due to termination of employment, or a reduction in hours of employment, your covered dependents may be eligible for extended COBRA coverage for up to 36 months from the date the associate became eligible for Medicare.
 Specifically, the COBRA coverage period for the associate's spouse/partner or dependent children will end on the later of: (1) 36 months from the date the associate became entitled to Medicare while employed, or (2) 18 months (or 29 months, if there is a disability extension) after the date of the associate's termination of employment or reduction of hours worked.
 If you are entitled to Medicare prior to your COBRA election date, you or your eligible dependent(s) must notify the COBRA Administrator at 800-570-1863 of your Medicare status in order to ensure your maximum coverage period is properly calculated.